 Managing Animal and Patient Demographics

 Microbiome research relies on the donation of biological specimens by humans and by conducting animal studies.
 To comply with industry best practices and regulatory guidance documents, scientists in this field must know what analyses have been performed on a specimen and its exact location at any point in time.
 Platform for Science software securely tracks subjects, blinds patient information, and associates clinical samples with its derivatives.
 It is also able to support the animal value chain from IACUC protocol to routine measurements including observations made such as animal health.

 A Platform Solution that Can Scale with Your Business

 Platform for Science software is built on a cloud-native infrastructure that can easily scale as your business grows.
-The Platform for Science Marketplace provides its users the opportunity to quickly add new pieces of functionality to their workflow as the need is identified, such as the animal PK study or preclinical study management applications.
+The Marketplace provides its users the opportunity to quickly add new pieces of functionality to their workflow as the need is identified, such as the animal PK study or preclinical study management applications.